-Your recreation vehicle may be equipped with an exterior high definition TV antenna.
-The antenna is capable of receiving any over the air (OTA) high definition television signals being broadcast in your receiving area.
-The antenna is 75 ohm impedance and requires an input power of 9 to 16 VDC.
+Your recreation vehicle may be equipped with an exterior fixed position High Definition TV antenna (HDTV).
+The antenna is capable of receiving any Over-The-Air (OTA) high definition television signals being broadcast in your receiving area.
+The antenna is 75-ohm impedance and requires an input power of 9 to 16 VDC.
 12VDC for the antenna is supplied at the wall plate.
-The ON/OFF button with an indicator light on the wall plate sends power to the antenna.
-It is also capable of receiving FM radio signals.
-RCA plugs behind the wall plate connect to the TV or the FM radio tuner.
+The ON/OFF button with an LED indicator light on the wall plate sends power to the antenna.
+The antenna is also capable of receiving FM radio signals.
+Connectors located behind the wall plate provide signals to other devices.